 Due to the non-transparent and intricate bureaucracy in India, however, concrete investments are still insufficient.
 The “Clean Ganga Mission”, which has been in existence for 25 years, has so far used only a small fraction of the available budget.
 The new “Smart City Program” is supported by the German government in three cities.
 The Indian water market is growing and becoming more dynamic.

 The active members of the regional section started in 2009 with originally inhomogeneous and often vague ideas about Indian market access in the water sector.
 The first aim was to establish a general exchange of experiences and contacts with the German Embassy and the AHK in Delhi.

-In 2010 the first thoughts were given to an Indo-GWP-Day in Bangalore and the participation at IFAT India.
+In 2010, first thoughts were given to the organisation of a GWP-Day India in Bangalore and participation at IFAT India.

-To date/in the meanwhile, there has been a GWP joint stand at all five IFAT India trade fairs and four GWP Days have been held in which the members have played a leading role.
+To date, there have been GWP joint booths at all five IFAT India trade fairs and four GWP Days have been succesfully realised.

-We currently see market opportunities for German companies more in the areas of water supply, skill set building, and industrial water treatment.
-Solutions for municipal wastewater treatment are progressing in very small steps.
+Currently, there are market opportunities for German companies especially in the areas of water supply and disposal as well as industrial water treatment.

 “If you have long-term goals to position yourself in the Indian water market and work persistently on the implementation of these goals, this is a market in which you have to play a part.”

 “It is clear that the Indian water market is growing and becoming increasingly dynamic.
 The country forum tries to be a part of and to support and accompany more members on this sometimes tough but definitely successful path.”